huggingface/blog/deeprlclass-introduction-to-deep-reinforcement-learning.md

 In papers, you’ll see that the RL process is called the **Markov Decision Process** (MDP).

 We’ll talk again about the Markov Property in the following units.
-But if you need to remember something today about it, Markov Property implies that our agent needs **only the current state to decide** what action to take and **not the history of all the states** **and actions** he took before.
+But if you need to remember something today about it, Markov Property implies that our agent needs **only the current state to decide** what action to take and **not the history of all the states** **and actions** they took before.

 ### **Observations/States Space**